lbernardomaia/locationAPI/README.md

 Each object, among other keys, has a name and a geo_position key.
 The geo_position key is an object with latitude and longitude fields.

-The program should query the API with the user input and create a CSV file from it.
+The program query the API with the user input and create a CSV file from it.
 The CSV file should have the form: _id, name, type, latitude, longitude